 The legacy functionality is still present in the Bazel 7.0 LTS branch.
 You can

-disable the changes by passing the flag --noincompatible_enable_android_toolchain_resolution
+disable the changes by passing the flag --noincompatible_enable_android_toolchain_resolution.

 If you find any issues with the new functionality, please file an issue so that we can address it.